Two Visa Routes: Short Term Student & Tier 4

 This is the route for those intending to study in the UK for more than six months.

-Please note that all students applying for Tier 4 (for over 6 months) from summer 2015 are issued entry clearance (yellow sticker) for one month only.
+Please note that all students applying for Tier 4 (for over 6 months) are issued entry clearance (yellow sticker) for one month only.
 Students will need to collect a Biometric Residence Permit (BRP) card within 10 days of arriving in the UK.
-The BRP card would cover the full length of their student visa.
+The BRP card covers the full length of their student visa.
 Your institution will give you more details on how to collect the card and you will also receive a letter from UK Visas and Immigration with more information following a successful visa application.

 A student cannot make a visa application more than three months before the start date of their course.